 The burst slug detection system identifies a channel containing a burst slug within 30 minutes.
-The system consists of stainless steel piping within the reactor vessel which permits removal of gas samples from each fuel channel.
-The gas sampling piping is grouped, brought through the pressure vessel shell and terminated at five 40-port rotary selector valves located in the burst slug detection room.
+Gas samples are withdrawn from each fuel channel into two sampling headers.
+There are 720 such headers arranged in thirty-six 10 x 10 piping matrices.
+This piping is grouped, brought out of the pressure vessel, and terminated at two 45-port rotary selector valves located in the burst slug detection room.
 The gas samples leaving the selector valves are cooled, filtered, and introduced into the detection instruments.
-The gas samples are then returned to the main cooling system by use of gas compressors.
+To avoid loss of coolant gas, the samples are returned to the main coolant system by means of gas compressors.